jjovcheva/dark-energy-with-bao/README.md

 ## Current Issues
 -----------------------------------------------------------------------
 The models for the power spectrum are surprisingly tricky to implement without `nbodykit`.
-I have created a tiny, very basic package that performs calculations largely the same way as `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my current setup).
+I have created a tiny, basic package called `cosmotools` that performs transfer function and linear power spectrum calculations very similarly to `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my current setup).
 This appears to have led to a normalisation issue in the `CLASS` power spectrum model which appears to be